akoranne/scs-samples/pcf/cloud-config-client/README.md

 	For example
 		http://config-client.apps.local.pcfdev.io/message

-	You should see the jason document.
+	You should see the results.
 	```

 ## Results